-Kleine-Levin syndrome (KLS) is a rare disorder that causes recurring periods of excessive sleepiness.
+Kleine-Levin syndrome (KLS) is a rare disorder that causes recurring periods of excessive sleepiness (1).
 In some cases, this means up to 20 hours a day are spent sleeping.
 For this reason, the condition is commonly referred to as “sleeping beauty syndrome.”

-Episodes can come and go over an extended period — sometimes for as long as 10 years.
-During each episode, it can be difficult to attend school or work, or participate in other activities.
+Episodes can come and go over an extended period of time.
+Sometimes they’re on and off for as long as 10 years.
+During each episode, it can be difficult to attend school, work, or participate in other activities.

 People living with KLS may not experience symptoms every day.
-In fact, people with the condition typically don't have any symptoms between episodes.
+In fact, affected individuals typically don't have any symptoms between episodes.
 When symptoms do appear, they can last a few days, weeks, or even months.

 Common symptoms include extreme sleepiness.
 There may be a strong desire to go to bed and trouble getting up in the morning.

-During an episode, it's not uncommon to sleep up to 20 hours per day.
-People living with KLS may get up to use the bathroom and eat, then go back to sleep.
+During an episode, it's not uncommon to sleep up to 20 hours a day.
+People living with KLS may get up to use the bathroom and eat, then go back to sleep (2).